London City Airport: 2010s expansion

 In line with phase 1 of the master plan, London City Airport made a planning application to the London Borough of Newham in August 2007.
 This would allow it to increase the number of flights per year from 80,000 to 120,000 by 2010.
 In July 2008, the Planning Officer for Newham Council produced a report on the Planning Application, recommending that planning permission be granted.
 The decision was deferred by the council's Development Control Committee at their meeting on 30 July 2008, following a request from Boris Johnson, the Mayor of London, that the decision be delayed until after a study by the National Air Traffic Services (NATS) has been published.

-Over 10,000 local residents were consulted by Newham Council over the plan of which 1,109 replied, 801 with objections and 308 in support.
+Over 10,000 local residents were consulted by Newham Council over the plan, of which 1,109 replied, 801 with objections and 308 in support.
 The 801 objections mainly concerned increase in noise, increase in air pollution, surface transport, socio-economics and regeneration.
-The 308 supporters mainly concerned the reduction of air pollution, an alternative London and 2012 Olympic gateway, additional jobs, and benefiting to the local economy.
-The residents campaign group HACAN East (formerly Fight the Flights) is opposed to expansion due to noise and pollution issues.
+The 308 supporters mainly concerned the reduction of air pollution, an alternative London and 2012 Olympic gateway, additional jobs, and benefits to the local economy.
+The residents campaign group HACAN East (formerly Fight the Flights) was opposed to expansion due to noise and pollution issues.

 On 29 September 2009, Fight the Flights took Newham Council to court in order to challenge their decision to allow a 50% increase from 76,000 to 120,000 flights.
 On 20 January 2010, the challenge was dismissed, and a deadline of 14 days to appeal was set.
 The plan was given the go-ahead in February 2015.
 However this was overturned by Boris Johnson in March 2015.
-On 27 July 2016 London City Airport was given approval by authorities for their £344 million expansion plan.
+On 27 July 2016, London City Airport was given approval by authorities to implement the £344 million expansion plan.